0foo/study_notes/rhcsa-summary/topics/containers.md

 * running commands on user level containers
 * creating service files for containers
 * managing containers with systemd
+    * what service files folder to create for user an what folder to navigate for root?
+    * what command to generate the file
+    * remember: delete container, reload systemd daemons
+    * how to start/stop these generated containers with systemctl
 * allow systemd service containers to run even if user not logged in
+    * loginctl
+        * enable-linger
+        * disable-linger
+        * show-user <username>
+    * enable service in systemd

 * `podman login <registry>`
+* `podman search <package>`
+    * always search because the package could be in a subdirectory

 * `ps`, `rmi`, `rm`, `pull`, `run`, `stop`, `restart/kill`, `exec`, `info`, `login`, `images`
 * flags: `--it, --rm`, `-d`, `-p`, `--name`, `-d`